bnb-chain/bnb-chain.github.io/docs/token-bind-tool.md

    --to 0xde9Aa1d632b48d881B50528FC524C88474Ec8809 --amount 100000000:BNB
    ```

-   2.2 You can also transfer BNB from other Binance Smart Chain account with [Metamask](https://docs.binance.org/smart-chain/wallet/metamask.html).
+   2.2 You can also transfer BNB from other BNB Smart Chain account with [Metamask](https://docs.binance.org/smart-chain/wallet/metamask.html).

 ## Bind BEP2 token with BEP20 token